CowsEatGrass/A.C.M.E.-AtomicJetEngines-/README.md

 **__Problem Two__**

 	The A.C.M.E.
 Plasma Chromatograph on Mars runs on Local Solar Time (LST) on Mars.
-	However, the A.C.M.E.
+	However, A.C.M.E.
 Simulation in Loop software runs on Universal Standard Time (UST) on Earth.

 **__Goal__**

 	Write a simple Measurement Interpreter to convert the A.C.M.E.
-Plasma Chromatograph's CSV output file "MarsDataRaw.csv" to an INI file "EarthDataRaw.ini" for ingestion into the A.C.M.E Simulation & Loop software.
+Plasma Chromatograph's CSV output file "MarsDataRaw.csv" to an INI file "EarthDataRaw.ini" for ingestion into A.C.M.E Simulation & Loop software.

 **__Example CSV__**